Share on FacebookShare on TwitterShare on LinkedinEmail this link

 We know that virtually all Fort Collins businesses, big and small, were impacted by the pandemic in some way.
 Businesses continue to navigate a complex economy of supply chain delays and shortages, inflation, and employee changes.

 The economy is changing and we need to as well.
-We're updating the City's Economic Health Strategic Plan to reflect these changes and we're interested in hearing from you: community members, employees, and business leaders.
+We've updating the City's Economic Health Strategic Plan to reflect these changes and we're interested in hearing from you: community members, employees, and business leaders.

 Update the 2015 plan to be better positioned to support businesses through recovery and resiliency